incomestore/WP-Pinterest-Pin-It-Button/README.md

 Pinterest "Pin It" Button Lite WordPress Plugin
 ===============================================

+Easily add a Pinterest "Pin It" Button to your WordPress site.

-Refactored from existing plugin at http://wordpress.org/plugins/pinterest-pin-it-button/
+Refactored from existing 1.x plugin at http://wordpress.org/plugins/pinterest-pin-it-button/